alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 **2. Prepare the test code and dependencies**

-- install de necessary libraries (we prefer dotnet cli)
+- install de necessary libraries (we prefer dotnet CLI)
     - we need the Selenium Webdriver extension for Appium to establish a connection between our test script and the target mobile application
     - the other package, JunitXml.TestLogger is required to have test results generated and parsed nicely in BitBar’s UI.
     ```